 ‘how to get rid of the small bumps on forehead’

 and on and on… I know some of you will resonate with this.

 Eventually, I stumbled across a random thread on Reddit (yup, I was in deep) where one or two users mentioned Paula’s Choice BHA.

-After reading several more threads and reviews, I’d made up my mind and ordered myself a bottle of Paula’s Choice Skin Perfecting 2% BHA Liquid Salicylic Acid Exfoliant (there are quite a few different percentages and products that look very similar to Paula’s Choice, but this seems to be the original and most recommended for this particular skin problem).
+After reading several more threads and reviews, I’d made up my mind and ordered myself a bottle of the Paula’s Choice Skin Perfecting 2% BHA Liquid Salicyclic Acid Exfoliant (Check the Paula’s Choice Range on Amazon too).

 Now, this stuff is not cheap.
 Like, $29 for 4oz not cheap.

 But damn you guys, this stuff is miracle water.
 It works.
 Like, it really works.

 The threads I read had people saying that after a few days, the bumps on their forehead had totally cleared up.
 I was sceptical – I’d already been disappointed by those other drying creams, after all.